luisnaranjo/devops/terraform/hcta-notes.md

 ### DEBUGGING TERRAFORM
 #### TF_LOG:
-In Terraform, `TF_LOG` is ann environment variable for enabling verbose logging.
+In Terraform, `TF_LOG` is an environment variable for enabling verbose logging.
 By default, it will send logs to `stderr` (standard error output).
 It allows you to set the following levels of verbosity:
 - `TRACE`.
 - `DEBUG`.
 - `INFO`.